achmurzy/flask_glyphs/README.txt

 						-Make it so that Points can belong to multiple Strokes to prevent storing the same points over and over -Alternatively, design strokes so that the end-point is implicit when constructing training data, etc.
 							-We chose the latter

+-Create a protocol for sending font/glyph data to the front-end for visualization purposes.
+		-Need this to verify that we are parsing glyphs properly.
+Visualizer should accord with normalization scheme for glyphs -Packaging raw database models into JSON and successfully sending to front-end, but we need to lay out the final architecture to have a common set of representations
+				-SOLUTION: adding columns from the database models as needed using our custom encoder

 -Find representations for each data type at each level (glyphs, strokes, prose text)
 	-Two data types: drawings and glyphs from fonts are the same object, containing stroke information and xy coordinates.